brian-watkins/best-behavior/README.md

 Options:
   --help          Show help
   --version       Show version number
-  --config        path to best behavior config file  [string] --behaviors     glob that matches behaviors; relative to working dir  [required] --runInBrowser  glob that matches behaviors to run in browser; subset of behaviors --failFast      stop on first invalid claim
+  --config        path to best behavior config file --behaviors     globs that match behaviors; relative to working dir; may specify multiple --runInBrowser  globs that match behaviors to run in browser; subset of behaviors; may specify multiple --failFast      stop on first invalid claim
   --picked        run only picked behaviors and examples --seed          specify seed for random ordering